coingaming/elixir-test/README.md

 ### Performance

-In every single moment of time the system should handle 10 or less operations for every individual user (user is a string passed as the first argument to API functions).
-If there is any new operation for this user and he/she still has 10 operations in pending state - new operation for this user should immediately return `too_many_requests_to_user` error until number of requests for this user decreases < 10.
+- In every single moment of time the system should handle 10 or less operations for every individual user (user is a string passed as the first argument to API functions).
+If there is any new operation for this user and he/she still has 10 operations in pending state - new operation for this user should immediately return `too_many_requests_to_user` error until number of requests for this user decreases < 10
+- The system should be able to handle requests for different users in the same moment of time
+- Requests for user A should not affect to performance of requests to user B (maybe except `send` function when both A and B users are involved in the request)